pwr-Solaar/Solaar/docs/index.md

 Prebuilt packages are available for some Linux distros.

-Solaar has progressed beyond version 1.0 but some distros or repositories version 0.9.2, which is very old.
+Solaar has progressed beyond version 1.0 but some distros or repositories provide version 0.9.2, which is very old.
 Installing the current version will provide significant improvements.
 If a recent version of Solaar is not available from the standard repositories for your distribution you can try